gcbeltramini/etl-project/resources/docs/datasets.md

 - [Numeric Types](https://www.postgresql.org/docs/current/datatype-numeric.html)
 - [Character Types](https://www.postgresql.org/docs/current/datatype-character.html)

-In the "Values" column below, "example" is a fake value representing a possible entry; "possible values" is the list of actual possible values that can be in that column.
+In the "Values" column below, "example" is a fake or sample value representing a possible entry;
+"possible values" is the list of actual possible values that can be in that column.

 ## Immigration data